C2Talon/c2t_megg_relayCombat/README.md

 ## Installation

+How to install depends on if `fight.ash` is modified by another script or not.

+### No other script modifies `fight.ash`

 If you do not have another script that modifies `fight.ash` in the `relay` folder, this can be installed via the KoLmafia CLI:
 * `git checkout https://github.com/C2Talon/c2t_megg_relayCombat.git master`

-### Installation when another script modifies `fight.ash`
+### Other scripts modify `fight.ash`

 Manual edits will be required if `fight.ash` is modified by another script.
-The `dep` branch can be used to install a version of this that does not have its own `fight.ash` file as follow:
+The `dep` branch can be used to install a version of this that does not have its own `fight.ash` file as follows:
 * `git checkout https://github.com/C2Talon/c2t_megg_relayCombat.git dep`

 Then the `fight.ash` file will have to be edited to `import` the `c2t_megg_relayCombat.ash` file, and also called to modify the output text before the `write()`, which might look something like the following: